igalloway/airy_docs/docs/helmet/about.md

 * dream: This folder contains the packages lists necessary for simulation.
 * install: Used to hold the install scripts for deployment.
 These install scripts are also used for docker image creation.
-* navqplus: Used to hold releveant packages for the onboard computer.
+* navqplus: Used to hold relevant packages for the onboard computer.
 * read\_only: Alternate urls for read only cloning using https instead of ssh.

 ## Cloning Helmet